aberkie/transit/README.md

 `{% endfor %}`

-The above code will make an API call to WMATA and return back real-time predictions, rendering:
+The above code will render:

 RD to Grsvnor in 3 Minutes